-- a cash payment to LTSB from the proceeds of a term loan, - ii a record of a capital contribution in kind being made by LTSB, and - deferred consideration which will be paid by the LLP on each LLP payment date in accordance with the relevant priority of payments
+- a cash payment to LTSB from the proceeds of the term loans, - ii a record of a capital contribution in kind being made by LTSB, and - deferred consideration which will be paid by the LLP on each LLP payment date in accordance with the relevant priority of payments

-The programme allows a maximum Covered Bond issuance, providing that the mortgage loan portfolios acquired and other assets available meet the Asset Coverage Test (the "ACT"), which states that the adjusted aggregate amounts of mortgage loans and other assets must be of an amount equal to or greater than the total amount of Covered Bonds in issue after taking into account other deductions
+The programme allows a maximum Covered Bond issuance, providing that the mortgage loan portfolios acquired and other assets available meet the Asset Coverage Test (the 'ACT'), which states that the adjusted aggregate amounts of mortgage loans and other assets must be of an amount equal to or greater than the total amount of Covered Bonds in issue after taking into account other deductions

 The Covered Bonds are issued in various currencies by LTSB, with the proceeds being paid across to the LLP on issuance by way of a term loan.
-The sterling equivalent amount of the Covered Bonds in issue at 31 December 2010 was £9 85bn (2009 £8 00bn).
-At 31 December 2010, the total value of the mortgage loan portfolio held by the LLP was £12 45bn (2009 £12 58bn).
+The sterling equivalent amount of the Covered Bonds in issue at 31 December 2011 was £10 94bn (2010 £9 85bn).
+At 31 December 2011, the total value of the mortgage loan portfolio held by the LLP was £18 86bn (2010 £12 45bn).